Floydlang/floyd/Notes/Floyd code 1.0.markdown

 		int blue;
 	};

 **True-deep** is a Floyd term that means that all values and sub-values are considered, for example in equally checks.
 The order of the members inside the struct (or collection) is important for sorting since those are done member by member from top to bottom.

 You can chose to name members or not.
-An unnamed member can be accessed using its position in the struct: first member is 0.
-Named members are also numbered.
+An unnamed member can be accessed using its position in the struct: first member is "0", second is called "1" etc. Access like: "my_pixel.0".
+Named members are also numbered - a parallell name.

 ## Struct Signature
 This is the properties exposed by a struct in the order they are listed in the struct.